 The Inspector window features dual channel strips that provide quick access to the channel strip of the current track as well as all other channel strips it is sending signal to.

-With Advanced Tools you can choose the level of power and complexity you need.
-Your menus and preferences will be streamlined, making it easier to focus on the features that matter for your workflow.
+Advanced Tools let you choose the level of power and complexity you need.
+Turn them off and your menus and preferences will be streamlined, making it easier to focus on the features that matter for your workflow.
 This option also allows for graduating GarageBand users to start with a feature set closer to what they’re used to, then enable more functionality as they need it.

 Logic Pro provides a number of functional shortcuts designed to keep you moving.
 The Toolbar places everyday operations like Crop, Bounce, Split, and Join in a convenient, single-click location.
 An abundance of shortcut menus keeps your mouse travel to a minimum.
 And because a keystroke is faster than using the mouse, Logic has over a thousand customizable keyboard shortcuts.